690210A 10th

 Additional musicians: Bobby Keys, Nanette Workman, Merry Clayton,

-Byron Berline and Leon Russell.
-Overdubbing and mixing-sessions.
+Bonnie Bramlett, Byron Berline, Leon Russell.
+Overdubbing and mixing.

 - All Down The Line I (MJ/KR) -acoustic-version